Nation To Celebrate Quaids 146th Birth Anniversary On Saturday - UrduPoint

 Eminent scholar Prof Dr. Muhammad Iqbal Chawla will preside over the seminar.
 Prof Dr. Fakharul islam and Prof Dr. Shujah Ahmed will be chief guests on the occasion.

-Nazriya Pakistan Council (NPC) has also arranged a week-long programs to mark the day.
+Nazriya Pakistan Council (NPC) has also arranged week-long programs to mark the day.